 The Stanyan Park Hotel is set in a beautiful, historic Victorian.
 Built in the late 1800s, this hotel is listed on the National Register of Historic Places.

 The location is perfect for those looking for a quiet retreat inside the city.
 It's on the western side of the Haight-Ashbury District and right across the street from Golden Gate Park.

-This small hotel has just 36 rooms with a few suites available.
+This small hotel has just 36 rooms and it has a few suites available.
 You will be treated to a complimentary breakfast each morning.
 High speed internet and an in-room refrigerator are also available.

 The downside to this place is that the inside needs an update.
 However, this is reflected in their affordable nightly rates.